-A couple of years back we first coined the phrase “subprime Venture Capital” (short: subprime VC), and many of our blogs since have followed, describing its foolishness and demise.
+A couple of years back, we first coined the phrase “subprime Venture Capital” (short: subprime VC), and many of our blogs since have followed, describing its foolishness and demise.
 Recently Limited Partners, the investors in VC, have become more interested in the definition of “subprime VC” jazzed up by the temporal resurgence of IPOs (remember: IPOs are just another promise of value) juxtaposed with reduced access to an even smaller group of Venture Capital firms that seems to benefit from them.
-The pool of confidence for LPs, driven by negative 10-year average VC returns has gotten smaller and smaller.
+The pool of confidence for LPs, driven by negative 10-year average VC returns, has become smaller.

-So, I get the question more often as to what exactly “subprime VC” is, how to recognize it and how to steer clear from it as an LP.
-Obviously “subprime VC” is more than a simple curse to describe the more than 95% of the Venture Capital firms that do not produce consistent Venture Capital returns for their LPs, and the destructive effect the creation of many false-positives and false-negatives has on the perceived state of innovation.
+So, I get the question more often about what exactly “subprime VC” is, how to recognize it, and how to steer clear from it as an LP.
+Obviously, “subprime VC” is more than a simple curse to describe the more than 95% of the Venture Capital firms that do not produce consistent Venture Capital returns for their LPs and the destructive effect the creation of many false-positives and false-negatives has on the perceived state of innovation.

 The Venture Capital sector and the asset class (or sector) returns are only meaningful to LPs when they scale and consistently outperform others.
-And after many years of financial tinkering, the question for many LPs remains why the financial system of Venture Capital that is supposed to support the still massive 80% greenfield of technology adoption, cannot scale along with it.
+And after many years of financial tinkering, the question for many LPs remains why the financial system of Venture Capital, which is supposed to support the still massive 80% greenfield of technology adoption, cannot scale along with it.

 The term subprime

-Wikipedia describes the term subprime in great length in relationship to the subprime mortgage crisis, in which many mortgages were doled out to subprime borrowers who under financial duress ended up in default.
-But the problem with the subprime mortgage crisis was not as much of the quality of its borrowers as with the massive deployment of uniform risk to those borrowers.
+Wikipedia describes the term subprime in great length in relationship to the subprime mortgage crisis, in which many mortgages were doled out to subprime borrowers who, under financial duress, ended up in default.
+However, the problem with the subprime mortgage crisis was not as much of the quality of its borrowers as with the massive deployment of uniform risk to those borrowers.

 In financial terms, subprime simply refers to the uniform deployment of risk.

-The mortgage crisis would have been avoided if the investments of a mortgage bank were not uniformly deployed, and investment risk would have been deployed proportionate to the variety of borrowers and a range of assets.
-So, the mortgage crisis is the result of flawed risk management in the asset diversification strategy of banks, rather than the cumulative fault of borrowers who were made to believe in the “American Dream.”
+The mortgage crisis would have been avoided if the investments of a mortgage bank were not uniformly deployed, and investment risk would have been deployed proportionately to the variety of borrowers and a range of assets.
+So, the mortgage crisis results from flawed risk management in the asset diversification strategy of banks rather than the cumulative fault of borrowers who were made to believe in the “American Dream.”

 Subprime VC explained

-Venture Capital suffers from the same deployment of uniform risk that was discovered in the mortgage crisis.
-And we are blowing the whistle on Venture Capital for the sake of securing viable LP returns and preventing further damage to the detection and monetization of groundbreaking innovation.
+Venture Capital suffers from the same uniform risk deployment discovered in the mortgage crisis.
+We are blowing the whistle on Venture Capital to secure viable LP returns and prevent further damage to the detection and monetization of groundbreaking innovation.
 We believe outlier entrepreneurs deserve better than to be shoved through a uniform funnel of risk arbitrage.

-As a former (part-time) Venture Partner operating in Silicon Valley, I could divulge many stories about specific investors and companies, but I care more about working on a fix than to embarrass those who take it for a selfish ride.
-And thus my focus on explaining subprime VC here is on its structural incompetence and deficiencies.
+As a former (part-time) Venture Partner operating in Silicon Valley, I could divulge many stories about specific investors and companies.
+Still, I care more about working on a fix than embarrassing those who take it for a selfish ride.
+Thus, my focus in explaining subprime VC here is its structural incompetence and deficiencies.

 Subprime VC refers to the uniform deployment of investment risk in the arbitrage of innovation.

 - Uniform compliance with economic principles in Private Equity that are not free.
-A financial system that is not a free-market system, in-transparent to all marketplace participants and violates many other free-market principles by economic principle gravitates to the deployment of uniform risk.
+A financial system that is not free-market, in-transparent to all marketplace participants, and violates many other free-market principles by economic principle gravitates to the deployment of uniform risk.

 - Uniformly unaccountable Private Placement Memorandums (PPM).
-Most Private Placement Memorandums from VCs fall short in the analysis of plausible investment risk, contain no tangible performance metrics, nor a well-defined investment strategy that sets it apart.
+Most Private Placement Memorandums from VCs fall short in the analysis of plausible investment risk, contain no tangible performance metrics, nor a well-defined investment strategy that sets them apart.
 Many PPMs (we’ve seen) are a carbon copy or a personalized version of the PPM from one of the few prominent VC firms on Sand Hill Road.
-The newly proposed Private Equity principles by the ILPA is an excellent step to tighten up some of the controls, yet does not touch the flawed economic principle underlying private equity and as such is effectively not more than dining room etiquette.
+The newly proposed Private Equity principles by the ILPA are an excellent step to tighten up some of the controls, yet do not touch the flawed economic principle underlying private equity and, as such, is effectively not more than dining room etiquette.

 - Uniform investment structuring.
-Every groundbreaking idea has a unique path to the upside and therefore a unique funding trajectory.
-The investment staging applied by VCs reflects nothing but uniform protection of downside risk.
+Every groundbreaking idea has a unique path to the upside and, therefore, a unique funding trajectory.
+The investment staging applied by VCs reflects nothing but uniform protection against downside risk.

 - Uniform valuations.
-Every idea that is unique enough to obtain funding requires a valuation calibrated to the upside unique to the idea.
-Funding companies based on relative valuations by default classifies every investment as a commodity and therefore applies uniform risk.
+Every idea unique enough to obtain funding requires a valuation calibrated to the upside unique to the idea.
+Funding companies based on relative valuations by default classify every investment as a commodity and therefore apply uniform risk.

 - Investor collusion.
 The uniform freedom of VC firms to deflate risk, freely fragment and syndicate investment stages, and engage in the excessive investment socialization (and price-setting) we can all witness at the popular innovation conferences is opposite to the fundamental discovery of outliers and uniformly applies attraction to those who are not.